 Although your budget should always be a work in progress, changing with your business demands and requirements, it is imperative to put forth your best effort in devising an accurate budget that will allow for the allocation of all predictable expenditure.
 Budgeting and accounting are practices you should engage in weekly with the aim of getting better at predicting and accommodating expenses.

 Business owners and entrepreneurs who are launching a retail business, or one that involves collecting a return on investments, may be tempted to invest a lot of money initially to maximise profits.
 The problem with this is you’re putting all your eggs in one basket, and if your investments don’t pan out, you could take a huge loss.
 Try not to invest more than 20% of your capital at one point in time, especially when the business is not yet established.
 Limiting your investment potential to a predefined percentage of your available funds is a great way to reduce risk and prevent the possibility of losing almost everything in one wrong move.

 6. Failure to examine financing options

 Lots of business owners are afraid of going into debt, or have already damaged their credit score, and are therefore hesitant about applying for any credit-based financing.
 Although it may seem wise to operate without debt from the start and keep financial obligations minimal, sometimes there are business financing options available that would provide the funding needed to jump start your business.

 7. Obtaining the wrong kind of financing at the wrong time

 Another important fact to consider is the order in which you apply for different types of financing.
-Keep in mind that if, for example, you obtain a £20,000 unsecured loan, that amount could show up as a negative balance on your credit report and the decision to obtain such a loan could therefore affect your ability to obtain approval for additional financing in the future.
+Keep in mind that if for example, you obtain a £20,000 unsecured loan, that amount could show up as a negative balance on your credit report and the decision to obtain such a loan could, therefore, affect your ability to get approval for additional financing in the future.